WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

   mouse
   clicks!
 - Input your own desired FPS cap regardless of your Graphics Card / GPU.
 [25 - 120 FPS]
+- Manually enable Raytracing on GPUs older than the RTX 4000 series, allows you to set the Raytracing quality, Raytraced Reflections, and Raytraced Global Illumination.
 - Program will notify you whenever there are updates available!
 - No additional installations or dependencies required (apart from Wuthering Waves).
 Just download and run the program!
 - Light-weight and simple.
 No modifications to the game files, just the settings file.